bodnjenie14/shield-docs/launcher-guide/things-to-know.md

 In order to use the Project-BO4 client, you must own and download the game through Battlenet.
 No exceptions.

+### Project-BO4 Pre-Checks

+`Windows updates:` Ensure your Windows OS is upto date.\
+`GPU drivers up-to-date?:` Ensure your graphics drivers are up-to-date.\
+`Audio drivers up-to-date?:` Ensure your audio drivers are updated.\
+`Does the retail version of the game run on your system?:` Ensure the game properly loads and runs on your system PRIOR to adding the Project-BO4 client.

 ### Minimum requirements to run the game

 `OS:` Windows 7 64-Bit or later\